NLxAROSA/cnd-on-tas-101-workshop/exercises/exercise-4-start.md

 ## Hints

-* When running the application on your local machine use H2, no Config Server and no Service Registry
+* When running the application on your local machine use H2, no Config Server and no Service Registry.
+Think about how you would like to achieve this.
 * Spring Cloud Service Registry dependency to add `pom.xml`
 * If you changed the name from the application in `bootstrap.properties` to something else, be sure to change this in the `remoteFortune()` method in the `FortuneService` class in the [fortune-ui](../fortune-ui/src/main/java/io/pivotal/workshops/cnd/fortuneui/FortuneService.java) as well.